Light Pollution Drawing Ideas for Students: Easy School Posters (2026)

 2. Glare

-Glare is excessively bright light that causes visual discomfort or temporarily reduces visibility.
-Unshielded LED lights and vehicle headlights often create glare.
+Glare is excessively bright light that causes visual discomfort and can temporarily reduce visibility.
+It is commonly produced by unshielded LED lights, vehicle headlights, and powerful outdoor floodlights.

 A person covering their eyes from a harsh floodlight or streetlight.